mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00.md

 - **OWL & RDF(S)** can define rules, relationships and constraints that breakdown the barriers between the network planes and link this data with all relavent information (e.g. context based on topologies represented by
-{{!I-D.havel-nmop-digital-map}}, configuration based on network element YANG).
+{{?I-D.havel-nmop-digital-map}}, configuration based on network element YANG).

 ## Bridging Organizational Silos